openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 #### Support Procedures

-If Multus cannot configure Pod's networking according to the annotations (any of the CNIs fail), Pod will not start and its events should contain error from the Multus.
+If Multus cannot configure a Pod's networking according to the annotations (any of the CNIs fail), the Pod will not start and its events should contain error from the Multus.
 For example:
 ```
 Warning  NoNetworkFound          0s                 multus             cannot find a network-attachment-definition (asdasd) in namespace (default): network-attachment-definitions.k8s.cni.cncf.io "asdasd" not found
 ```